oracle/graal/substratevm/DEBUGINFO.md

 segments to files and line numbers.
 This mapping includes entries for files and line numbers for inlined methods.

-The *rawline* segment provides deatails of how the line table is generated using DWARF state machine instuctions that encode file, line and address transitions.
+The *rawline* segment provides details of how the line table is generated using DWARF state machine instructions that encode file, line and address transitions.

 The *str* section provides a lookup table for strings referenced